 - According to Quina from Final Fantasy IX, there are only two things in this world: Things you can eat, and things you no can eat.

-- A disgruntled cook in Jade Empire says it in a way that I still like to say loudly during motivational speeches: "In this world, there are heroes, and there are people who clap as heroes walk by."
+- A disgruntled cook in Jade Empire puts it like this: "In this world, there are heroes, and there are people who clap as heroes walk by."
 Guess which one you are?
-No, seriously, guess.
-It says a lot about you.

 - Team Fortress 2 example: "There are two sorts of men in this world: the sort with blood pouring out of a hole in their heads, and the sort holding the Ambassador."

-- Zeke Dunbar paraphrases George Bernard Shaw's Maxims for Revolutionists #124 prior to the finale of inFAMOUS 2:
+- Zeke Dunbar paraphrases Shaw prior to the finale of inFAMOUS 2:

 "The way I see it, there's basically two types of people.
 Most of them are guys like me.
 Guys that sit on the couch, we might not like the shit that happens to us, but we deal with it.
 Then there are guys like you."